lloydlowUOA/public_notes/snakemake_vs_nextflow_v2/snakemake_vs_nextflow.md

 #!/bin/bash

 #conda activate snakemake_vs_nextflow on my laptop to ensure all tools such as fastqc, seqkit, trim_galore, bwa, picard, samtools, bcftools etc are available
+# if using the ontPC, do
+# conda activate /home/lloyd/anaconda3/envs/snakemake/envs/snakemake_env

 #define variables
 taskcpus=8